-In China, water treatment is not a part of water resource management and is therefore not regulated by the Ministry of Water Resources.
+In China, water treatment is not a part of water resource management and is, therefore, not regulated by the Ministry of Water Resources.
 The Chinese Ministry of Housing and Urban-Rural Development is the government body in charge of wastewater treatment.
 This puts the local government as the main investor in treatment centres.
-Law of Prevention and Control of Water pollution and Environmental Protection Law required sewage prevention and treatment.
+Law of Prevention and Control of Water pollution and Environmental Protection Law requires sewage prevention and treatment.

 The government also established sewage discharge standards and a discharge-permitting system.
 New technologies and innovations have great potential in China’s water market.
 If water treatment is related to the marine environment, the State Ocean Administration is in charge of regulation and approval.
 As water treatment requires government participation, the following models can be applied:

 - PPP Public-Private partnership